unglud/dusker/README.md

 composer require --dev unglud/dusker
 ```

-Next you need to copy all necessary files to your working directory.
-Command below will do it for you.
+Next, you need to copy all necessary files to your working directory.
+The command below will do it for you.
 It creates (or use existing) `tests` directory and put files there.
-Also it copy `artisan` console utility to your project root directory. **If you already have this file, it will be overwritten!**
+Also, it copies `artisan` console utility to your project root directory. **If you already have this file, it will be overwritten!**

-`.env.dusk` file will be in your project root as well, which you will need rename to `.env` or copy it contens to your existing one.
+The file `.env.dusk` will be in your project root as well, which you will need rename to `.env` or copy it content to your existing one.
 ```
 composer run-script post-install-cmd -d ./vendor/unglud/dusker
 ```

-If you would like this files update automaticaly each time you update this package, you can add this to your `composer.json` file:
+If you would like these files to update automatically each time you update this package, you can add this to your `composer.json` file:
 ```
 "scripts": {
   "post-install-cmd": [